 The village itself is very dilapidated, with ancient dinghies drawn up behind the houses in gardens and orchards filled with drifting blossom.
 Further down the road by a beach is a crowd of cute Dachas, all faded wooden paint and wild gardens.

 The guardian is of the museum is 53-year-old Valentina and she amazingly spoke some English.
 She agreed this is nothing short of miraculous as she has only been a guide for six months and didn’t speak a word of English before then.
-Valentina gave us the hero-worshipper’s tour – she is convinced this is a holy place where the sky is bluer than normal like a “window in the sky”.
+The charming Valentina gave us the hero-worshipper’s tour – she is convinced this is a holy place where the sky is bluer than normal like a “window in the sky”.

 The most striking exhibit in the museum is a 30-foot wall map that sets out Przewalski’s travels and expeditions.
 There are also some beautiful drawings and maps made by the great man himself, including a drawing of the capturing of a Griffon, a (I thought) mythical creature with a huge wing-span.